 Bolderwood is situated in the heart of the New Forest along the Ornamental Drive.
 With a purpose build platform overlooking the large meadow, you’ll be able to take some wonderful photographs of these lovely animals.
 Between April and September you are also able be able to see the deer being fed between 12.30pm and 2.30pm.
 With plenty of area to run around, explore and learn all about the deer, this is a great place to bring children to enjoy your picnic.

 Owned by Lord Montagu of Beaulieu, this river has been conserved by the Montagu family for over four centuries.
 Beginning near Lyndhurst in the centre of the New Forest, the river flows south-easterly across the forest to the small picturesque village of Beaulieu.
 Below Beaulieu the river passes through the village of Buckler’s Hard before entering the sea through the Solent.
 With the lower ends of Beaulieu River not served by footpaths, consider taking your picnic on a boat trip with you.
 This is a peaceful haven surrounded by wildlife from kingfishers to kestrels to seals, this is one of our favourite picnic spots.

 Why not extend your visit to the New Forest and stay the night?
-Our Forest Retreat Spa Break will refresh your mind, body and soul right in the heart of the forest.
+Our seasonal New Forest breaks will refresh your mind, body and soul right in the heart of the forest.